telerik/maui-docs/controls/gauge/gauge-types/gauge-types-vertical.md

 ---
 title: Vertical Gauge
 page_title: .NET MAUI Gauge Documentation | Vertical Gauge
-description: Check our &quot;Vertical Gauge&quot; documentation article for Telerik Gauge for .NET MAUI control.
+description: "Get started with the Telerik UI for .NET MAUI Vertical Gauge and add the control to your .NET MAUI project."
 position: 2
 slug: gauge-types-vertical
 ---

 # Vertical Gauge

-The **RadVerticalGauge** control allows you to display the scale's range in a linear form, vertically oriented.
+The Vertical Gauge allows you to display the scale range in a linear form and vertically oriented.

-## Setting up the gauge

-The following example shows a **RadVerticalGauge**'s basic set up.
+The following example shows the basic setup of the Vertical Gauge.

 ```XAML
 <telerikGauges:RadVerticalGauge x:Name="gauge">